MaheshKeshvala/DownloadManager/README.md

 ## Usage

-Add Below code is for the download task that you want single download or multiple. but before that user you need to ask for the file access permission
+Add Below code is for the download task that you want single download or multiple. but before that you need to ask for the file access permission
 ```
 // Rquest permission for the file access to create a folder into the storage
  if (ContextCompat.checkSelfPermission(